pasukka/NLP-Corpus/README.md

 # NLP-Datasets

-These resources includes articles related to the field of natural language processing (NLP).
+These resources includes articles  in Russian related to the field of natural language processing (NLP).

 NLP-Сorpus is sourced from open information available at [Habr](https://habr.com/ru/articles/).
 The articles in this corpus span from January 1, 2010, to September 20, 2023.